tracim/tracim/doc/database.md

 #### Driver ####

 Tracim uses the `PyMySQL` driver between the `SQLAlchemy` ORM and the `MySQL` RDBMS.
-The only requirement is a pip installable package:
+Run the following command to install the right version:

-    pip install PyMySQL
+    pip install -r install/requirements.mysql.txt

 #### Create database ####